pcafrica/advanced_programming_2023-2024/lectures/01/01-intro_unix.md

 chmod +x script_file
 ```

-Finally, remember that the **first line of the script** tells the shell which interpreter to use while executing the file.
+Finally, remember that the **first line of the script** (the so-called *shebang*) tells the shell which interpreter to use while executing the file.
 So, for example, if your script starts with `#!/bin/bash` it will be run by `Bash`, if is starts with `#!/usr/bin/env python` it will be run by `Python`.

 ---